 Ex-priest imprisoned for decade indicted on new sex charges

 A former Roman Catholic priest who spent more than a decade in a Massachusetts prison for raping an altar boy has been indicted in Maine on 29 counts of sexual misconduct dating to the 1980s.
+York County District Attorney Kathryn Slattery tells The Boston Globe some counts against 74-year-old Ronald Paquin involve a child under 14.
 Paquin, freed in 2015, was a central figure in the Boston archdiocese's sex abuse scandal.

 Add your comments below